-The Dunn’s Depot Trail in North Yarmouth is a half mile trail that runs down the west bank of the Royal River through mature hardwood flood plain forests.
-It is a quiet primitive alternative to the more popular well-maintained trails at Old Town House Park, on the other side of Route 9.
+The Dunn’s Depot Trail in North Yarmouth is a half-mile each-way trail that runs down the west bank of the Royal River through mature mixed hardwood flood plain forests.
+It is a quiet primitive alternative to (or extension of) the more popular well-maintained trails at Old Town House Park, across the road on the other side of Route 9.

 Parking for Dunn’s Depot Trail is available at the town’s Route 9 boat launch; the trail begins on the opposite side of Route 9, leaving the shoulder of Route 9 or leaving from the paved staging area for the Fire Department’s dry hydrant on the edge of the river.
 Do not park in the dry hydrant area.

 The trail is maintained as a snowmobile trail, also open for walking, snowshoes, or other primitive uses.
 No bikes.
-The trail includes some bridges with open grids; due to the openings, these bridges are not suitable for dogs, bikes, or small children.
+The end of the trail includes a bridge with open grids and wobbly rails; due to the openings and wobblies, this bridge is not suitable for dogs or small children.
 Please respect the close proximity of neighbors and keep dogs on leash or under strict voice control.
 Accessibility to the trail is limited by the steep drive from the parking area (boat launch) and the need to cross busy Route 9 before entering the woods.

 The trail is open to the public due to a conservation easement held by the Royal River Conservation Trust.
 Owned by the Dunn’s Depot Homeowners’ Association, most trail maintenance is provided by the Royal River Snowmobile Club.